iobear/dashgoat/README.md

 ### k8s Buddies

-For kubernetes you can use the files from the deploy folder as insperation, if you add the headless service "dashgoat-headless-svc", dashGoat will find its buddies via dns.
+For kubernetes you can use the files from the deploy folder as inspiration, if you add the headless service "dashgoat-headless-svc", dashGoat will find its buddies via dns.
  You can point to another name via the ```nsconfig``` option.

 ## Full Api